-I guess a purist might quibble about whether a typewriter can produce a holograph.
+A purist might quibble about whether a typewriter can produce a holograph.
 But between the typewriter’s idiosyncrasies and Follwell’s quirky operator errors, I recognize a Folwell typescript on sight in other collections, kind of like bumping into a dear old friend at the grocery store.

 Other times Folwell simply tabled an inquiry until something new turned up.
 He dogged some stories for decades before finding a break-through source or simply accumulating enough small clues to render an opinion.

 But what really earns Folwell my admiration is that he changed his mind.
-His aim was not to proof-text a hearsay matter, but to root out as much of the story as he could find.
+His aim was never to proof-text a hearsay matter, but to root out as much of the story as he could find.